rahulkar/deterministic-agent-mesh/README.md

   "-Dagentmesh.stanford.model=C:\path\to\trained-model.ser.gz"
 ```

-This requires a trained model and appropriate Stanford NLP licensing review for your use case.
+This requires a trained model and an appropriate Stanford NLP licensing review for your use case.

 ## A2A Compatibility Notes

-The local agents now advertise A2A 1.0-style `supportedInterfaces` for both JSON-RPC and HTTP+JSON:
+Local agents advertise A2A 1.0-style `supportedInterfaces` for both JSON-RPC and HTTP+JSON:

 - JSON-RPC endpoint: `/a2a/remote/v1/jsonrpc`
 - REST endpoint: `/a2a/remote/v1/message:send`